Thimoteus/purescript-transformerless/README.md

 ## Usage

-The same as a normal `State`, `Reader`, etc. monad.
-However, you should know that none of these monads have instances for their respective transformer counterparts: there is no instance for `..State.Class.MonadState s (..Transformerless.State s)` or its buddies.
+The same as a normal `State`, `Reader`, etc. However, you should know that none of these types have instances for their respective transformer counterparts: there is no instance for `..State.Class.MonadState s (..Transformerless.State s)` or its buddies.
 Wouldn't it be weird for a package called "transformerless" to depend on a package called "transformers"?